Fahani/webrobocomp.github.io/gsoc/2005/nithin-murali/page6.md

 ##Future work

 One useful feature that needs to be implemented is auto complete for the arguments.
-It would be a very useful feature as we don’t need need to know the exact component name, etc. Also some work on the manifest.xml has to be done.
-It was planned to contain basic info on packages like name, maintainer, dependencies etc. I didn’t do it right now because i was not really sure about the component dependencies, i will need to discuss about it a bit.
+It would be a very useful feature as we donâ€™t need need to know the exact component name, etc. Also some work on the manifest.xml has to be done.
+It was planned to contain basic info on packages like name, maintainer, dependencies etc. I didnâ€™t do it right now because i was not really sure about the component dependencies, i will need to discuss about it a bit.

 * * *